-Lenders may require you to secure your credit with collateral, and it’s also possible that you’ll be charged administration fees on top of your interest payments.
+Lenders may require you to secure your credit with collateral and it’s also possible that you’ll be charged administration fees on top of your interest payments.

 While some products have specific “draw periods”, during which you can spend money from your line of credit, followed by “repayment periods”, most products allow you to access the funds whenever you need to (subject to your credit limit).
+This means it’s usually possible to “top up” your borrowing whenever you like – even if you’re still paying off earlier borrowing.

 Is a business line of credit suitable for me?